minprog/programming-1/info/10 Syllabus.md

-All students must ordinarily submit all five problem sets and take the quiz in order to be eligible for a satisfactory grade unless granted an exception in writing by the course’s heads.
+All students must ordinarily submit all five problem sets and take the quiz in order to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.

 Problem sets and the final project are evaluated primarily along axes of scope, correctness, design, and style, with scores ordinarily determined by scope × (3